 Network Booting of End User Computer Systems

-Since it is not possible to cover the exact steps as per each system’s BIOS layout and key combinations, herein are the broad steps of what needs to be done to enable network booting capability in your end computer systems.
+Since it is not possible to cover the exact steps as per each system’s BIOS layout and key combinations as they vary for each hardware OEM, herein are the broad steps of what needs to be done to enable network booting capability in your end computer systems.

 - The BIOSBasic Input/Output System/Setup can be accessed by pressing ‘Del’ or ‘F2’ at the very beginning of the boot sequence in majority of the systems.

 - Locate the Boot Menu settings and enable Network Boot option if it is not already enabled.
 Press F10 or equivalent key as per the BIOS instructions to save the settings.

 - One may have to turn off Secure Boot and UEFI boot mode and switch to Legacy boot mode for most current generation systems.

 - Choose the Network Boot option as the first priority in the boot sequence.
 One may need to reboot after step 2 to make the Network Boot option visible in the boot sequence.
 Press F10 or equivalent key as per your BIOS instructions to save the settings.

 - Reboot the system after ensuring that it is firmly connected to the network with an ethernet cable.